 A wind turbine’s hub height is the distance from the ground to the middle of the turbine’s rotor.
 The hub height for utility-scale land-based wind turbines has increased 66% since 1998–1999, to about 94 meters (308 feet) in 2021.
 That’s about as tall as the Statue of Liberty!
 The average hub height for offshore turbines in the United States is projected to grow even taller—from 100 meters (330 feet) in 2016 to about 150 meters (500 feet), or about the height of the Washington Monument, in 2035.

 Turbine towers are becoming taller to capture more energy, since winds generally increase as altitudes increase.
 The change in wind speed with altitude is called wind shear.
 At higher heights above the ground, wind can flow more freely, with less friction from obstacles on the earth’s surface such as trees and other vegetation, buildings, and mountains.
 Most wind turbine towers taller than 100 meters tend to be concentrated in the Midwest and Northeast, two regions with higher-than-average wind shear.

 A turbine’s rotor diameter, or the width of the circle swept by the rotating blades (the dotted circles in the second illustration), has also grown over the years.
 Back in 2010, no turbines in the United States employed rotors that were 115 meters (380 feet) in diameter or larger.
-In 2020, 91% of newly installed turbines featured such rotors.
-The average rotor diameter in 2020 was about 125 meters (410 feet)—longer than a football field, and almost twice the wingspan of a 747.
+The average rotor diameter in 2021 was 127.5 meters (418 feet)—longer than a football field, and almost twice the wingspan of a 747.

 Transportation and Installation Challenges